100nm/python-injection/documentation/entrypoint.md

 **Instruction order matters**: each configuration step applies a decorator and returns a new `Entrypoint` instance.

-Here's all you can do with an entrypoint:

-_Take only what you need._
+Here's all you can do with an entrypoint _(take only what you need)_:

 ```python
 # src/entrypoint.py